evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

-Out of respect and privacy I will withold their response, but I was met with disinterest, and kind of got the impression I was overstepping my boundaries by suggesting that there may be one or two bugs in their system.
+Out of respect and privacy I will withold their response, but I was met with disinterest, and kind of got the impression I was overstepping my boundaries by even suggesting that there may be one or two bugs in their system.

 This was in August 2013, and nothing has changed since.